grafana/loki/docs/sources/operations/autoscaling_queriers.md

 ## Scaling metric

-Queriers pull queries from the query-scheduler queue and process them on the querier workers.
-Therefore, it makes sense to scale based on:
+Because queriers pull queries from the query-scheduler queue and process them on the querier workers, you should scale metrics based on:

 - The scheduler queue size.
 - The queries running in the queriers.